 2. Now we select the company for which we are going to create a quotation (Contoso).
 Then we open JungleDocs from the ribbon.

 3. We can now select the JungleDocs rule we need.
 We have already configured the rule for creating quotations, so we will select it here.

 4. This rule is pre-configured to use Small Parts.
 Therefore, once we click on it, JungleDocs will open a menu where we can select the parts we want to be included in the quotation.

-5. Once we have selected the parts, we click OK and a new window will open.
+5. Once we have selected the parts, we click OK and a new window opens.
 This window contains the information for the document, its name, and any additional notes.
-Most of the fields will have been filled in by JungleDocs already, as pre-configured by you in the rule.
+Most of the fields will have been filled in by JungleDocs already, as pre-configured us in the rule.

-6. Click Save and the new quotation will be generated and stored in the selected SharePoint library.
+6. Now we click Save and the new quotation is generated and stored in the selected SharePoint library.